rolandyangg/C122/project3/README.md

 ```

 - -s, --sequences: The input sequences to build the PWM on
-- -i, --input: The input data to identify peaks on using the PWM
+- -i, --input: The input data to identify peaks/top-scores on using the PWM
 - -o, --output: The output filepath, should be a .txt file

 ## Project 3a